raspberrypilearning/talk-like-a-pirate/worksheet.md

     alert("Page has loaded");
   });
   ```
-  In plain English, this code says "Wait until the page has fully loaded, then pop up a box saying it has loaded.
+  In plain English, this code says "Wait until the page has fully loaded, then make a box pop up saying that it has loaded".

   The code may look complicated, so let's break it down:
-  - `$(document)` - This identifies what you are talking about - in this case the whole document.
+  - `$(document)` - This identifies what you are talking about, in this case the whole document.
 This is the **identifier**.
   - `.ready(` - This is a call to a function which means "when it is ready", or "when it has fully loaded".
 This is the **event**.
   - `function(){` - This creates a function (a section of code) to be executed when the event is triggered.
-  - `alert("Page has loaded");` - This pops up a box with the message "Page has loaded".
+  - `alert("Page has loaded");` - This makes a box pop up with the message "Page has loaded".
 This is the **action**.
   - `});` - The ending for the function (`}`), the ending for the `.ready(` call (`)`) and the end of this line of code (`;`)

   We can generalise this as "Wait until [**identifier**] has [**event**] and do [**action**]".